DanRoscigno/darvas/src/quickstart/content/posts/TheRealArnosto.md

 featured_image: "/images/TheRealArnosto.png"
 date: 2023-09-22T18:18:26-05:00
 draft: false
 summary: "The Real Arnosto is a Fighter/Magic User/Werewolf.
-Say that three times quickly./nfoo"
+Say that three times quickly.<br>foo"
 ---

 The Real Arnosto is a Fighter/Magic User/Werewolf.
 Say that three